Skip to main content

 Feature: Variable modification

-* user.active = true
+* set user.active = true

-* user.lastLogin = new Date().toISOString()
+* set user.lastLogin = new Date().toISOString()

-# Update nested objects (common with API responses)
+# Update nested properties

-* user.profile.verified = true
+* set user.profile.verified = true

-* user.profile.phone = '+1-555-0123'
+* set user.profile.phone = '+1-555-0123'

-# Add arrays for permissions or tags
+# Add arrays

-* user.permissions = ['read', 'write']
+* set user.permissions = ['read', 'write']

-* user.tags = []
+* set user.tags = []

 * match user.active == true